RaduADumitru/codex/README.md

     }
 ~~~
 * `edgeCollections`, which describe relationships between documents in collections (similar to many-to-many SQL tables).
-Edge collection objects contain three fields: `schema` contains the aforementioned ArangoDB schema specification object, and `from` and `to` describe the collections with the given relationship.An example for the predefined collection `EntryLexeme`, describing a relationship between entries and lexemes:
+Edge collection objects contain three fields: `schema` contains the aforementioned ArangoDB schema specification object, and `from` and `to` describe the collections with the given relationship.
+An example for the predefined collection `EntryLexeme`, describing a relationship between entries and lexemes:
 ~~~json
 "EntryLexeme":{
       "schema":{